alvarogarcia7/blog_source/content/articles/2018-07-13-writing-safe-bash-scripts.markdown

 - tip
 date: 2018-07-13T07:03:19Z
 published: false
-title: Writing safe bash scripts
+title: Writing safe(r) bash scripts
 url: /blog/2018/07/13/writing-safe-bash-scripts/
 ---

 After writing more and more bash scripts for a client, I've decided to write down my thoughts about it.